webhire/therapymed/README.md

 # WebHire
 ## Therapy Med Web Application

 The application is totally online and anyone can access to it.
 The app is currently under the development.
 The app based on Laravel framework and written on PHP language.

+The actual app is in webapp directory.

 Developed by WebHire.